Crossings (Houston and Venice), 2014-2016

 Drawing inspiration from photographers such as Bernd and Hilla Becher (and many of those that studied under them), Peter’s work aims to create a typological view of the urban condition of various cities as seen from the sky.
 By making use of newly available technologies, such as multi-rotor copters and satellite imagery for research, Peter is able to provide a visual commentary on the unique condition of each city, thereby creating a dialog between them.

-The Crossings series was sold as individual NFTs on Foundation.
-The Houston and Venice series can be found on the secondary market on OpenSea.
+The Crossings series was made available as individual NFTs on Foundation.
+The Houston and Venice collections sold out, but can be found on the secondary market on OpenSea.